abuhelos/weather-app/README.md

 ### Bad API Requests

 - If the user entered bad information into the search bar, the api request would return a 404 error.
-I wrote a catch statenebt that would alert the user that the name they entered was not valid and would clear the search bar state
+I wrote a catch statement that would alert the user that the name they entered was not valid and would clear the search bar state

 ### Locations with the same name

 - If there are two locations with the same name, they have the same url params.
 For example, if I had Springfield, IL and Springfield, MA components clicking on either preview component would render the WeatherDetail page of Springfield only.
 I solved this by using the id property of the weather component instead of the name as the url param.

+### API Request on Github Pages

+- Github.io does not accept any requests from insecure sources so I had to change all of the urls from http to https

 ## Future Improvements